-The National Trust turns 125 in 2020.
-To mark the occasion, here's our guide to its London properties.
+The National Trust turned 125 in 2020.
+To mark the occasion, we produced this guide to its London properties.

 National Trust membership will get you free entry to almost all of these attractions (the exception being 575 Wandsworth Road).
 However, five of the locations can be visited for free by anyone.

 National Trust Buildings in Central London

 One of London's most famous pubs, The George has a history that stretches back centuries.
 Dubbed 'Shakespeare's local' by one recent biographer, the pub caught the eye of the National Trust thanks to its status as the only remaining galleried coaching inn in London.
 It's an absolute beaut, though gets a little overcrowded in the summer.

 The George Inn.
 Open all year round, day and evening.
 77 Borough High Street SE1 1NH.